Klaus Schwab: Downfall and resignation (2024–2025)

-In June 2024, The Wall Street Journal reported allegations of sexual harassment and workplace misconduct against Schwab by former WEF employees.
-The allegations included claims that Schwab engaged in inappropriate sexual conduct, discriminated against a pregnant employee, and ordered mass firing of employees over 50 years of age.
+In June 2024, The Wall Street Journal reported allegations of harassment and workplace misconduct against Schwab by former WEF employees.

 The WEF denied the allegations, stating Schwab "has never made sexual advances toward an employee" and calling the claims "vague and false."
+An independent inquiry found no evidence of "material wrongdoing".
 Following additional whistleblower allegations of financial impropriety and research manipulation in 2025, the WEF announced an internal investigation.
 Schwab resigned as chairman in April 2025 and subsequently filed defamation complaints against anonymous whistleblowers, maintaining his innocence while describing the allegations as "stupid and constructed."

 As author

-Schwab wrote about the Fourth Industrial Revolution in a 2016 book.
-In January 2017, Steven Poole in The Guardian criticised Schwab's Fourth Industrial Revolution book, pointing out that "the internet of things" would probably be hackable.
-He also criticised Schwab for showing that future technologies may be used for good or evil, but not taking a position on the issues, instead offering only vague policy recommendations.
-The Financial Times innovation editor found "the clunking lifelessness of the prose" led him to "suspect this book really was written by humans—ones who inhabit a strange twilight world of stakeholders, externalities, inflection points and 'developtory sandboxes'."
-The political scientist Klaus-Gerd Giesen argued that the dominant ideology of the Fourth Industrial Revolution is transhumanism.
+In 1971, Klaus Schwab published Moderne Unternehmensführung im Maschinenbau (Modern corporate management in mechanical engineering).

+In 2016 Schwab wrote a book about the Fourth Industrial Revolution, a concept first introduced by a team of scientists developing a high-tech strategy for the German government.
+Schwab initially introduced the phrase to a wider audience in a 2015 article published by Foreign Affairs.
+Schwab includes in this fourth era technologies that combine hardware, software, and biology (cyber-physical systems), and emphasises advances in communication and connectivity.
+Schwab expected this era to be marked by breakthroughs in emerging technologies in fields such as robotics, artificial intelligence, nanotechnology, quantum computing, biotechnology, the internet of things, the industrial internet of things, decentralised consensus, fifth-generation wireless technologies, 3D printing, and fully autonomous vehicles.
+"Mastering the Fourth Industrial Revolution" was also the 2016 theme of the World Economic Forum Annual Meeting, in Davos-Klosters, Switzerland.